 Members of the STAR Program guide the direction of this research program by identifying and selecting the technologies to be tested, providing input on standard testing approaches, and by actively participating in planning experiments, witnessing testing, and commenting on results.
 The program includes international participation and members from all non-sanctioned countries are welcome to join the program.

 The STAR Program:

-- Provides a forum for experts in phase separation and equipment manufacturers to meet on a regular basis and discuss common needs, available technologies, and new developments
+- Provides a forum for global experts in phase separation and equipment manufacturers to meet on a regular basis and discuss common needs, available technologies, and new developments

 - Is intended to motivate the improvement of existing technologies or identify gaps that can lead to the development of new technologies

 - Was initiated in June 2014 and has continued for many years with the third phase of the JIP starting in July 2023

 - Involves projects on gas/liquid separation, as well as liquid/liquid and three-phase separation